 Other agency - Costs to date relate to agency cover for Blood Sciences and IM&T agency staff.
+The increase in January relates to cover provided to the Microbiology service.

-- Recruitment following targeted training into key nursing posts in Acute Services and proactive management of sickness levels is anticipated to see levels of expenditure brought into line with budgets.
+- Recruitment following targeted training into key nursing posts in Acute Services and proactive management of sickness levels is required in order to see levels of expenditure brought into line with budgets.